testflows/TestFlows-WebSite/source/_posts/blog/combinatorial-testing-the-introduction.md

 to the combinatorial explosion problem is not trivial, but techniques such as using covering arrays can help us make combinatorial testing practical.

-If you want to know more, read our introductory article on covering arrays titled [Get Your Software Covered Using Covering Arrays](http://localhost:4000/blog/get-your-software-covered-using-covering-arrays/).
+If you want to know more, read our introductory article on covering arrays titled [Get Your Software Covered Using Covering Arrays](/blog/get-your-software-covered-using-covering-arrays/).
-For more a in-depth overview of combinatorial testing, please read an excellent article provided by NIST titled [Practical Combinatorial Testing](https://csrc.nist.gov/pubs/sp/800/142/final).

-Also, read the [Combinatorial Tests](http://localhost:4000/handbook/#Combinatorial-Tests) section in the handbook to find out more about how {% testflows %} supports combinatorial tests.
+For more in-depth overview of combinatorial testing, please read an excellent article provided by NIST titled [Practical Combinatorial Testing](https://csrc.nist.gov/pubs/sp/800/142/final).
+Also, read the [Combinatorial Tests](/handbook/#Combinatorial-Tests) section in the [Handbook](/handbook) to find out more about how {% testflows %} supports combinatorial tests.